-Recent law school graduates are typically the ones qualified for these jobs, with most federal judges requiring clerks in their employ to have studied law review.
-In general, these coveted jobs are reserved for law students who graduated at the top of their class.
+Many recent law school graduates seek jobs as law clerks, and most federal judges require law clerks to have studied law review in law school.
+In general, law clerk jobs are reserved for law students who graduated from the top of their class.
 In fact, many of today’s notable judges and professors began their careers as law clerks.

 Because law clerks are not required to pass the bar exam, they may not play an active role in a court proceeding.
 They are, however, generally authorized to conduct arbitration.